Design Sprints: Building Creative Capacity

 Contents

-In Spring 2025, our third Design Sprints cohort is partnering with NYC's Department of Small Business Services to activate vacant storefronts.
+In Spring 2025, our third Design Sprints cohort partnered with NYC's Department of Small Business Services to activate vacant storefronts.

 About

-In Spring 2025, our Design Sprints program is partnering with New York City’s Department of Small Business Services (SBS) to explore the intersection between arts programming and economic development, with a focus on areas with high storefront vacancy.
+In Spring 2025, our Design Sprints program partnered with New York City’s Department of Small Business Services (SBS) to explore the intersection between arts programming and economic development, with a focus on areas with high storefront vacancy.

 Learn more about our Spring 2025 cohort and their projects below!